 Below I have outlined what Genki Insurance covers so you can see what you are getting.
 Let’s get started!

-Where Are You Covered?
+Where Are You Covered With Genki Insurance?

 Simply put – Genki has just one travel health insurance plan.